 Healthcare Considerations.
-As described above, our Healthcare division has experienced some increased demand for its patient monitoring products as a result of the COVID-19 pandemic.
-Increased healthcare capital purchases made in fiscal 2020 may result in fewer capital purchases in fiscal 2021 and subsequent years.
-The pandemic may also impact our ability to manufacture products needed to timely fill orders if we need to close any manufacturing facility due to employee COVID-19 cases.
+As described above, our Healthcare division has experienced increased demand for its patient monitoring products as a result of the COVID-19 pandemic.
+Increased healthcare capital purchases made in prior periods may result in fewer capital purchases during the balance of fiscal 2021 and subsequent periods.
+The pandemic may also impact our ability to manufacture products needed to timely fill orders if we experience supply chain disruptions or need to close any manufacturing facility due to employee COVID-19 cases or local government regulations.

 European Union Threat Detection Standards.
-The EU has implemented regulations for all airports within the EU, that use explosive detection systems, to have hold baggage screening systems that are compliant with the European Civil Aviation Conference (ECAC) Standard 3.
-The deadline for compliance with this mandate was set for September 2020.
-Given the uncertainty surrounding the COVID-19 situation, the EU revised the regulations, and the date whereby airports that use explosive detection systems for hold baggage screening have to meet Standard 3 has been changed to September 2021.
-There is an ongoing discussion around whether this deadline should be further moved and whether a second deadline for previous generation explosive detection systems installed between 2011 and 2014 that need to be replaced with Standard 3 should be moved from 2022 to 2024.
+The EU has implemented regulations for all airports within the EU that use explosive detection systems to have hold baggage screening systems that are compliant with the European Civil Aviation Conference (ECAC) Standard 3.
+The deadline for compliance with this mandate was initially set for September 2020.
+Given the uncertainty surrounding the COVID-19 situation, the EU revised the regulations, and the date whereby airports using explosive detection systems for hold baggage screening must meet Standard 3 has been changed to March 2024, with certain larger airports required to meet earlier installation dates.
 Our Security division's real time tomography (RTT) product has passed the ECAC explosive detection system Standard 3 threat detection requirement.